LucasRothe/Expo/README.md

     2. Copy the latest "Expo.f90"
     3. Go to your current Expo-Directory and replace "Expo.f90"
-    4. Use Windows Search (magnifying glass icon) and type "cmd" └-> OR: Hold button [Win]+[R] and in upcoming window type "cmd"
+    4. Use Windows Search (magnifying glass icon) and type "cmd"
-    5. Navigate to Expo-Directory by typing "cd Desktop\Expo" └-> If you have saved the repository at a other location, make sure to replace "Desktop\Expo" with your pathway.
+    5. Navigate to Expo-Directory by typing "cd Desktop\Expo"
-            You can copy the pathway out of the headline of your file explorer.
-    6. Type "dir" and make sure that you see the file "Expo.f90" └-> If not visible you are not in the correct directory!
+    6. Type "dir" and make sure that you see the file "Expo.f90"
     7. When "Expo.f90" is visible, type "gfortran Expo.f90 -o Expo.exe"

 ### :notebook: Usage